akreitals/angular-panel-snap/readme.md

 #angular-panel-snap
-An AngularJS module that provides scroll snapping functionality and menu's to sets of panels with a page.
+An AngularJS module that provides scroll snapping functionality and menu's to sets of panels within a page.

 Only dependent on AngularJS (no jQuery or additional animation libraries required).
 Based on [jQuery.panelSnap](https://github.com/guidobouman/jquery-panelsnap).